Sierpinski (<1K) Multivectors as Transformations

 x ® xeqb = Rb,0,q(x) corresponds to rotation of 2-planes b by q and b* by -q,

-This represents each point of the unit 3-sphere (ie. the unit sphere in 4D) by a zero-centred rotation that takes the "preferred direction" e4 to a.
+This represents each point of the unit 3-sphere (ie. the unit sphere in 4D) by a zero-centred rotation that takes the "preferred" or "polar" direction e4 to a.

 Once again we encounter quaternions, this time as rotational representors for 4D points.